 Prior to this offering, there has been no public market for our common stock.
-We have applied for listing of our common stock on The Nasdaq Global Market under the symbol "BLUE."
+Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "BLUE."

 We are an "emerging growth company" under applicable Securities and Exchange Commission rules and will be subject to reduced public company reporting requirements.